isc-projects/kea/doc/sphinx/arm/config.rst

        }]
    }

-However, the fact that the comment could only be a single line, and that it was not possible to add any other information in a more structured form, were frustrating.
+However, the facts that the comment could only be a single line, and that it was not possible to add any other information in a more structured form, were frustrating.
 One specific example was a request to add floor levels and building numbers to subnets.
-This was one of the reasons why the concept of user context has been introduced.
-It allows adding arbitrary JSON structure to most Kea configuration structures.
-It has a number of benefits compared to earlier approaches.
+This was one of the reasons why the concept of user context was introduced.
+It allows adding an arbitrary JSON structure to most Kea configuration structures.

+This has a number of benefits compared to earlier approaches.
 First, it is fully compatible with JSON tools and Kea commands.
 Second, it allows storing simple comment strings, but it can also store much more complex data, such as multiple lines (as a string array), extra typed data (such as floor numbers being